 Remember this the next time you see an email signature from someone in your network.
 The images might be gone, you might see a red x, details may be hidden or missing, campaigns may not be clickable – this is all due to the fact that designing and coding email signatures can be tremendously difficult.
 This is why we offer Xink as a solution to the arcane world of email formatting.

-If you follow these steps, your email signature is all but guaranteed to not look good, and will in all likelihood not comply with your design.
+If you follow these steps, you’re guaranteed to get an ugly email signature.
+An email signature that in all likelihood will NOT comply with your design.
 Consider this helpful advice if you want your email signature to display properly, and look professional and uniform, no matter who may be viewing it!
 Don’t do the following:

-Now that you’ve got a few tips and tricks here to help ensure your email signatures look good, format properly, and display across browsers and email platforms, please remember that our team can still help you create a signature that is right for your business.
+Now that you’ve got a few tips and tricks here of how to avoid getting an ugly email signature.
+Instead, you should now be able to create email signatures that look good, format properly, and display across browsers and email platforms.
+And remember that our team can still help you create a signature that is right for your business.
 If you need help, we’re here to provide it!

 We can help you implement a corporate email signature design that is a piece of art.